spencerbraun/stats_notes/STATS202/ISL.md

 * Since we are repeating LOOCV on almost identical training sets, they are highly correlated.
 While this gives us a lower bias in our estimate of MSE, we get a higher variance compared to k-Fold with k < n.
 * Typically, it has been shown that k = 5 or k = 10 is a good spot within the bias-variance tradeoff.
-* Flexiblity vs MSE - Flexibility is essentially the tuning of parameters.
+* Flexibility vs MSE - Flexibility is essentially the tuning of parameters.
 The error from CV compared to the test error, the curves may be off but the parameters that provide the minimum for the CV MSE is often very close to the parameters needed to minimize test MSE.
 * For small sample sizes, cross validation pays a higher price than larger samples.

 ###### One SE Rule